Lower Right Back Pain: Causes and Treatment

 • Infertility

-Treatment for endometriosis can include pain relieving agents like NSAIDs, hormonal treatments like birth control, and sometimes surgery.
+Treatment: Pain-relieving agents like NSAIDs, hormonal treatments like birth control, and sometimes surgery are all used to alleviate pain caused by endometriosis.

 Uterine Fibroids